Broccoli is wonderful when cooked in the air fryer. It comes out softened and lightly caramelized in just 10 minutes. Sooo good!

 Note that you could do this right in the air fryer basket instead of dirtying a bowl.
 However, I find that some of the oil and seasoning drops straight through the holes in the basket when I add it directly to the basket.
 Using a bowl ensures more of it adheres to the broccoli.
 But this is really not a huge deal.
 I’m just a perfectionist sometimes.

-How to Cook Broccoli in the Air Fryer
+How To Cook Air Fryer Broccoli

 Transfer the broccoli to the basket of your air fryer.
 Toss it around a bit to get it into a single layer, or as much of a single layer as you can.